Complete simultaneous conjugacy invariants in Artin's braid groups: Abstract

 \section{Abstract}

-We solve the simultaneous conjugacy problem in Garside groups, by means of an effectively computable invariant.
-In the one-dimensional case, our invariant generalizes the notion of super summit set of a conjugacy class.
-As part of our solution, we identify a high-dimensional version of the cyclic sliding operation with a provable convergence rate.

-The complexity of this solution is a small degree polynomial in the sizes of our generalized super summit sets and the input parameters.
-Computer experiments suggest that, in Artin's braid group $\BG{N}$, the size of this invariant for dimension of order $N$ or higher, is generically close to $1$.
+We solve the simultaneous conjugacy problem in Artin's braid groups and, more generally, in Garside groups, by means of a complete, effectively computable, finite invariant.
+This invariant generalizes the one-dimensional notion of super summit set to arbitrary dimensions.
+One key ingredient in our solution is the introduction of a provable high-dimensional version of the Birman--Ko--Lee cycling theorem.
+The complexity of this solution is a small degree polynomial in the cardinalities of our generalized super summit sets and the input parameters.
+Computer experiments suggest that the cardinality of this invariant, for a list of order $N$ independent elements of Artin's braid group $\BG{N}$, is generically close to~1.